joerivanruth/mapiproxy/README.md

 * binary output is forced using the `-B` or `--binary` flag

-When Mapiproxy is in `--messages` mode, it collects all bytes of whole message and prints them at in a single frame, skipping the block headers.
+When Mapiproxy is in `--messages` mode, it collects all bytes of whole message and prints them as a single frame, skipping the block headers.
 In `--blocks` mode, it collects whole blocks and prints one block per frame, also without the block header.